bradley499/flitdb/README.md

 ## System support 🖥️
 This is currently only tested on a Linux system; but support for other platforms is planned.

+## Syntax 🗂️
+Take a look at the API syntax used to handler and manage a database connection through FlitDB.
+A thorough explanation of each function, and their return values, are all documented and can be viewed in the [FlitDB syntax manual](SYNTAX.md).

 ## Demo 🛠️
 For a demo of FlitDB in action, take a look at this [example program](demo) for more...